 10. The Basketball Diaries, 1995

 The Basketball Diaries is a 1995 American biographical crime drama directed by Scott Kalvert and based on an autobiographical novel by the same name written by Jim Carroll.
-It tells the story of Carroll’s teenage years as a promising high school basketball player and writer who develops an addiction to heroin.
+It tells the story of Carroll’s teenage years as a promising high school basketball player and writer who develops a heroin addiction.

 The movie stars Leonardo DiCaprio as Carroll, along with Bruno Kirby, Lorraine Bracco, Ernie Hudson, Patrick McGaw, James Madio, Michael Imperioli, and Mark Wahlberg in supporting roles.
 It is an enlightening movie that everyone should watch and learn from.